 Obstructions causing infertility in men

 Sperm are made in the testicles, then they spend 2 to 10 days passing through a series of small tubes called the epididymis where they mature and exit into a larger tube called the vas deferens.
 The vas deferens empties the sperm into the ejaculatory duct, where they are mixed with seminal fluid from the seminal vesicles and the prostate gland.

 During ejaculation, muscular contractions force the semen into the urethra and out of the penis.
 Blockages or absences of tubes (including the vas deferens) are the cause of around one in 3 cases of male infertility.
 Blockages or absences of tubes may be congenital (present since birth) or due to or injury.

 Problems with sperm numbers or quality are thought to be caused by genetic factors.
 Tiny fragments of the male chromosome may be missing in some men with sperm problems.
 This may cause:

 - Absent sperm (azoospermia) – the semen doesn’t contain any sperm.
-This may be caused by a blockage of the tubes or testicular failure
+This may be caused by a blockage of the tubes or the testicles not producing sperm.

 - Poor motility – a healthy sperm has a lashing tail which helps it to swim through the woman’s reproductive system.
 Sperm with poor motility may swim feebly or not at all.